Mexican Succotash

 Instructions

-• Heat the vegetable oil in a skillet over high heat.
+• Heat the vegetable oil in a large skillet over high heat.
 Once hot, add the onions and bell peppers.
-Saute for 5 minutes, then add the prepared lima beans and corn to the skillet.
-Saute for another 5 minutes until onions are softened.
-Add the chopped poblano pepper, tomato, and garlic; saute 2 minutes until garlic is fragrant.
+Sauté for 5 minutes, then add the prepared lima beans and corn to the skillet.
+Sauté for another 5 minutes until onions are softened.
+Add the chopped poblano pepper, tomato, and garlic; sauté for 2 minutes until the garlic is fragrant.
 Turn off the heat.
-Stir in the cilantro, salt, pepper and lime juice.
+Stir in the cilantro, salt, pepper, and lime juice.
 Serve warm or at room temperature.

 NOTES

 To save time, you could try using canned corn and canned lima beans.
-Drain and rinse both of them, then add them to the pan at the same time as the regular recipe.
+Drain and rinse them both, then add them to the pan at the same time as in the regular recipe.

 Nutrition